-Williamson College of the Trades prepares qualified young men to be respected leaders and productive members of society.
+Williamson College of the Trades prepares deserving young men to be respected leaders and productive members of society.

 To accomplish the mission, Williamson gratuitously provides students with academic, trade, technical, moral and religious education, and a living environment based on the Judeo-Christian perspective that fosters the values of faith, integrity, diligence, excellence, and service.

 The college’s core values are: Faith, Integrity, Diligence, Excellence, and Service.

 Areas of Study